 Extrovert – A person who is energised by being around other people.
 Tend to fade when alone and can easily become bored without other people around.
 Social stimulation, discussion and openness are all common traits that drive the extrovert.
 Very receptive to their environment and most capable amongst the crowd.

-How can I tell if I am more introverted or extroverted?
+How can I tell if I am more Introverted or Extroverted?

 So why does this matter?

-It's important to understand the bias our society has inadvertently formed on this subject and how this can effect our relationships and our roles within the workplace.
+It’s important to understand the bias our society has inadvertently formed on this subject and how this can affect our relationships and our roles within the workplace.
 Our most important institutions, our schools and our workplaces are designed mostly for extroverts and their need for large amounts of stimulation.
-The introvert who seeks solitude from time to time can often be seen as a problem child or the employee who isn't engaging enough.
+The introvert who seeks solitude from time to time can often be seen as a problem child or the employee who isn’t engaging enough.

 When this happens, we can impede creativity and push away those who feel most energised and productive in their solitude.
 Some of our world’s greatest thinkers come from the introverted side and our society needs to offer a much better balance to facilitate the introverted thinker.
 Our world truly benefits from the great minds of introversion and for too long the introvert has been punished for their behavioural traits.